nmezhenskyi/gastronomy-api/README.md

-# GastronomyAPI
+# Gastronomy API
 Gastronomy API is a RESTful API that provides meal and cocktail recipes.
+Users can save the recipes they like to their account as well as write reviews.
+Members (staff) are responsible for managing meals, cocktails, and ingredients.

 ## Status
 The project is currently in active development stage.
 There is no stable release version available as of yet.